Identity Resolution and Entity Mastering for the Enterprise Context Layer

 Match

 Matching is the comparison stage.
 It takes incoming or existing records and evaluates whether they are likely to represent the same entity.
-Deterministic matching uses exact key agreement (same tax ID, same email, same DUNS number).
-Probabilistic matching uses weighted evidence across multiple attributes: name similarity, address proximity, phone overlap, behavioral signals.
+Deterministic matching uses exact key agreement, such as the same tax ID, email, or DUNS number.
+Probabilistic matching uses weighted evidence across multiple attributes, such as name similarity, address proximity, phone overlap, and behavioral signals.

 The output of matching is a set of candidate pairs or clusters with associated confidence scores, not a merged entity.
 Those candidates then move to merge decisions, either automatically or through human review.